 How does probate influence the insurance policy?

-Insurance Coverage Following Homeowner’s Death In [market_place]
+![Insurance Coverage Following Homeowner’s Death In [market_place]](https://cdn.carrot.com/uploads/sites/70573/2025/02/Insurance-Coverage-Following-Homeowners-Death.png)

 Are there specific probate processes affecting insurance?

-Yes, certain probate processes can affect homeowners insurance in Texas.
+Yes, specific probate processes can affect homeowners insurance in Texas.
 The estate’s executor must follow legal duties with the probate court to handle the estate properly.
 During these proceedings, changes in property ownership should be shared with the insurance company.
 Doing so ensures the insurance policy fits the estate’s current status, preventing coverage gaps and following legal requirements.

 How long can the property remain under the existing insurance policy?

-Death of Homeowner and Insurance Coverage In [market_place]
+![Death of Homeowner and Insurance Coverage In [market_place]](https://cdn.carrot.com/uploads/sites/70573/2025/02/Death-of-Homeowner-and-Insurance-Coverage.png)

 How long a property stays under the current homeowners’ insurance policy depends on the policy’s terms.
 Most policies cover the property until probate is done.
 Insurance companies might set expiration dates or ask for renewal during this time.
 The estate executor should check the policy details to understand the existing policy duration and any needed actions to extend coverage during probate.